xgill15x/Poker-Game/README.md

 * Enumerators used to cleanly represent ranks, suits & hand types.

 ##  Known bugs or limitations
-* None that I am aware of.
+* No bugs or limitations.